davidsneighbour/components/pwa/README.md

 ### Other elements

-[DNB Hugo](https://github.com/dnb-org) are the elements that enhance and simplify your daily work with [Hugo, the world's fastest framework for building websites](https://gohugo.io/).
+[Hugo elements by David's Neighbour](https://github.com/dnb-org) are modules that enhance and simplify your daily work with [Hugo, the world's fastest framework for building websites](https://gohugo.io/).
 Included are:

 | Element | Description |
 | :--- | :--- |